 Applications are now open and due no later than June 30, 2020 to be considered for the 2021-2022 academic year program.

-Please prepare a CV and 1-page personal statement that includes goals for the year and career following the fellowship, and/or any questions via email to the Ophthalmic Innovation Program Fellowship, c/o Katie Majchrzak: email@example.com.
+Please send a CV and a 1-page personal statement that includes goals for the year and for your career following the fellowship, as well as any questions, to the Byers Family Ophthalmic Innovation Fellowship, c/o Katie Majchrzak: email@example.com.

 Candidate Selection Criteria

-- PhD in areas with relevance to vision science (neuroscience, molecular/cellular biology, biophysics, biochemistry, chemistry, engineering, computer science, or related disciplines)
+· MD and/or PhD in areas with relevance to vision science (including but not limited to neuroscience, molecular/cellular biology, biophysics, biochemistry, chemistry, engineering, computer science, or related disciplines)

 2019-2020 OPHTHALMIC INNOVATION FELLOW